yiisoft/yii2/docs/guide/intro-upgrade-from-v1.md

 ], [$param1, $param2]);
 ```

-More details about configurations can be found in the [Object Configurations](concept-configurations.md) section.
+More details about configurations can be found in the [Configurations](concept-configurations.md) section.

 Events